Movement for a Democratic Military: San Francisco Bay Area

-Tom Csekey, one of the sailors who founded GI's Against Fascism in San Diego traveled to San Francisco and helped form two chapters of MDM in the Bay Area.
-There was a short-lived chapter at Fort Ord near Monterey, CA which published the Right-On Post from May to August 1970.
-And a San Francisco Bay Area chapter with members from the Alameda Naval Air Station, Treasure Island, San Francisco and other military bases, which published their newspaper Up Against the Bulkhead regularly from 1970 to 1972 and then sporadically until 1975.
-The Up Against the Bulkhead paper and staff played an important role in helping sailors from the USS Coral Sea organize a November 6, 1971 antiwar demonstration in San Francisco involving over 300 men from the ship.
+Tom Csekey, one of the sailors who founded GI's Against Fascism in San Diego, traveled to San Francisco and helped form two chapters of MDM in the Bay Area.
+There was a short-lived chapter at Fort Ord near Monterey, California, which published the Right-On Post from May to August 1970.
+Another San Francisco Bay Area chapter with members from the Alameda Naval Air Station, Treasure Island, and other military bases, published their newspaper Up Against the Bulkhead regularly from 1970 to 1972 and then sporadically until 1975.
+The Up Against the Bulkhead paper and staff played an important role in helping sailors from the USS Coral Sea organize a November 6, 1971 anti-war demonstration in San Francisco involving over 300 men from the ship.
 This chapter was the longest lasting MDM organization and their newspaper was one of the more professional and widely distributed.

-El Toro Marine Air Base
+El Toro Marine Air Station

-In July 1970 another chapter formed at the El Toro Marine air base in Orange County, CA. They published a newspaper called Pay Back consistently until the end of 1970 and then sporadically for another year.
+In July 1970 another chapter formed at El Toro Marine Air Station in Orange County, California.
+They published a newspaper called Pay Back consistently until the end of 1970 and then sporadically for another year.

 Fort Carson

-In mid-1970 a group of GI from the Fort Carson army base near Colorado Springs, CO began to meet and publish a newspaper called Counter Attack.
+In mid-1970 a group of GIs from the Fort Carson Army base near Colorado Springs, Colorado, began to meet and publish a newspaper called Counter Attack.
 They were supported by the Homefront GI coffeehouse.
 As with all the other chapters, they experienced a high turnover rate and disbanded by mid-1971.